benoitzohar/screen-to-gif/README.md

 ## Usage

-The install script will use `launchctl` to register a directoy watcher.
+The install script will use `launchctl` to register a directroy watcher.

 To see it in action: